-As part of the bioreactor construction, the remedial action contractor excavated a 20- by 20-foot void, centered in the middle of the former sump.
+As part of the bioreactor construction, the remedial action contractor excavated a 20- by 20- by 20-foot void, centered in the middle of the former sump.
 The bioreactor footprint completely covers the lead-contaminated surface soil area.
-When the excavation began, the lead-contaminated soil was removed first and placed in a large bin.
+When the excavation began, the lead-contaminated soil was removed first, placed in a large bin, and sent by truck to an appropriate landfill.
 Soil sample collection and analysis was used to characterize the waste and to determine the amount of residual lead remaining in the soil at DP039.
-The details of the disposal of the contaminated soil during the bioreactor construction are presented in the Final Site DP039 Lead-Contaminated Soil Excavation Technical Memorandum (CH2M HILL, 2015).
+The Final Site DP039 Lead-Contaminated Soil Excavation Technical Memorandum (CH2M HILL, 2015) presents the details of the disposal of the contaminated soil during the bioreactor construction.
+The Amendment to the WABOU Soil ROD (Travis AFB, 2018) documented the Air Force and regulatory approval to remove the soil restrictions from the site.

-The list of chlorinated COCs for DP039 groundwater includes TCE, 1,1-DCE, 1,2-DCA, 1,1,1-TCA, 1,1,2-TCA, PCE, methylene chloride, bromodichloromethane, and acetone.
+The list of chlorinated COCs for DP039 groundwater includes 1,1-DCE, 1,2-DCA, 1,1,1-TCA, 1,1,2-TCA, bromodichloromethane, methylene chloride, PCE, and TCE.
 The indicator COC is TCE.
-The maximum concentration of TCE in groundwater is 940 ppb at new EW2383x39.
+The maximum concentration of TCE in groundwater is 1,200 J- ppb at EW2383x39.
 The federal and State of California drinking water standard for TCE is 5 ppb.